Human sacrifice: Ancient Egypt

-Levant
+Biblical accounts

 References in the Bible point to an awareness of and disdain of human sacrifice in the history of ancient Near Eastern practice.
 During a battle with the Israelites, the King of Moab gives his firstborn son and heir as a whole burnt offering (olah, as used of the Temple sacrifice) (2 Kings 3:27).
 The Bible then recounts that, following the King's sacrifice, "There was great indignation [or wrath] against Israel" and that the Israelites had to raise their siege of the Moabite capital and go away.
 This verse had perplexed many later Jewish and Christian commentators, who tried to explain what the impact of the Moabite King's sacrifice was, to make those under siege emboldened while disheartening the Israelites, make God angry at the Israelites or the Israelites fear his anger, make Chemosh (the Moabite god) angry, or otherwise.
-Whatever the explanation, evidently at the time of writing, such an act of sacrificing the firstborn son and heir, while prohibited by Israelites (Deuteronomy 12:31; 18:9-12), was considered as an emergency measure in the Ancient Near East, to be performed in exceptional cases where divine favor was desperately needed.
+Whatever the explanation, evidently at the time of writing, such an act of sacrificing the firstborn son and heir, while prohibited by Israelites (Deuteronomy 12:31; Deut.
+18:9–12; Leviticus 18,22-23, about Moloch), was considered as an emergency measure in the Ancient Near East, to be performed in exceptional cases where divine favor was desperately needed.

+prohibits redeeming those destined for sacrifice (Non redimatur, sed morte moriatur).
+This concerned offenders condemned to death by penal Herem, an anathema pronounced solemnly by God or authority, akin to the Roman sacratio.[17]
+Canaanites and Amorites were punished by God without possibility of redemption (Exodus 22; Deuteronomy 13; Judges 21).

-The binding of Isaac appears in the Book of Genesis (22); the story appears in the Quran, though Islamic tradition holds that Ismael was the one to be sacrificed.
-In both the Quranic and Biblical stories, God tests Abraham by asking him to present his son as a sacrifice on Moriah.
+The binding of Isaac appears in the Book of Genesis (22), where God tests Abraham by asking him to present his son as a sacrifice on Moriah.
 Abraham agrees to this command without arguing.
 The story ends with an angel stopping Abraham at the last minute and providing a ram, caught in some nearby bushes, to be sacrificed instead.
 Many Bible scholars have suggested this story's origin was a remembrance of an era when human sacrifice was abolished in favour of animal sacrifice.